- Designed to address the nutrient deficiencies associated with signs of aging

-Oculair is a potent full-spectrum multiple vitamin/mineral/antioxidant dietary supplement that supports the normal aging process.
-It is designed to support the micronutrient needs of the Generation X and older patient It reflect the most recent peer-reviewed nutrition science.Oculair is Made in the U.S.A in a GMP registered facility.
+Oculair is a potent full-spectrum multiple vitamin/mineral/antioxidant dietary supplement that supports a healthy aging process.
+It'is designed to provide the basic micronutrient needs of the Generation X and older patient It reflect the most recent peer-reviewed nutrition science.Oculair is Made in the U.S.A in a GMP registered facility.

 Oculair is a four capsules-per-day formulation designed to protect the entire body including the eyes, from the damaging effects of age-related oxidative stress and free radicals, which are suggested to be responsible for the progression of all chronic degenerative diseases.
 Leading experts agree that maintaining a consistent level of a well-designed combination of organ-specific antioxidant free radical scavengers best protects our bodies and eyes and slows the aging process symptoms.